watson-developer-cloud/assistant-toolkit/integrations/extensions/starter-kits/hubspot/readme.md

     ```

 ## Example Usage
-A conversation with this starter kit could look like the following.
+A conversation using this starter kit could look like the following.
 Note that the second example is only supported via the `advanced` spec and skill.

 ![create-ticket](./assets/create-ticket.gif)
 ![check-ticket-status](./assets/check-ticket-status.gif)